Military of Mycenaean Greece: Helmets

-The most common type of Mycenaean helmet is the conical one reinforced with rows of boar tusks.
-This type was widely used and became the most identifiable piece of Mycenaean armor, being in use from the beginning to the collapse of Mycenaean culture.
-It is also known from several depictions in contemporary art in Greece and the Mediterranean.
-Boar's tusk helmets consisted of a felt-lined leather cap, with several rows of cut boar's tusk sewn onto it.
+Among Mycenaean elites, the most common type of helmet was the boar's tusk helmet.
+Since each helmet required ivory from fifty to sixty tusks, their use signaled high status.
+These helmets were widely used throughout the Mycenaean period, and are depicted frequently in ancient Aegean art.

-Helmets made entirely of bronze were also used, while some of them had large cheek guards, probably stitched or riveted to the helmet, as well as an upper pierced knot to hold a crest.
+Helmets made entirely of bronze were also used and they became more and more common until the boar tusk helmets became heirlooms, while some of them had large cheek guards, probably stitched or riveted to the helmet, as well as an upper pierced knot to hold a crest.
 Small holes all around the cheek guards and the helmet's lower edge were used for the attachment of internal padding.
 Other types of bronze helmets were also used.
-During the late Mycenaean period, additional types were also used such as horned helmets made of strips of leather.
+Towards the end of the Mycenaean period, other types were adopted including horned helmets.

 Armour

 A representative piece of Mycenaean armor is the Dendra panoply (c.
 1450–1400 BC) which consisted of a cuirass of a complete set made up of several elements of bronze.
 It was flexible and comfortable enough to be used for fighting on foot, while the total weight of the armor is around 18 kg (about 40 lb).
 Important evidence of Mycenaean armor has also been found in Thebes (c.
 1350–1250 BC), which include a pair of shoulder guards, smaller than those from Dendra, with additional plates protecting the upper arms, attached to the lower edge of the shoulder guards.

 The use of scale armour is evident during the later Mycenaean centuries, as shown on iconography and archaeological finds.
 In general, most features of the later hoplite panoply of classical Greek antiquity, were already known to Mycenaean Greece.